unlock-protocol/docs/docs/governance/roadmap.md

 - Enable credit card checkout for any lock (if creator agrees to it!). ✅
 - Update home page design. ✅
 - Addition of a `/developer`landing page. ✅
-- Addition of a `/creator` landing page. ⏰
+- Addition of a `/creator` landing page. ✅
 - Formal launch of grant program process ([see grants page](/governance/grants-bounties)). ✅
-- Move community from [Telegram](https://t.me/unlockprotocol) to [Discord](https://discord.com/invite/Ah6ZEJyTDp) State: done. ✅
+- Move community from [Telegram](https://t.me/unlockprotocol) to [Discord](https://discord.com/invite/Ah6ZEJyTDp). ✅
-- Developer forum launched on Discourse, State: shipped. ✅
+- Developer forum launched on Discourse. ✅

 Misc: more/better docs, more 3rd party integrations... etc